dwang520/LeWoS/README.md

 There are many ways to use this tool.<br/>
 **(a) if you have Matlab installed:**<br/>
 Option 1.
 Call the entry level funtion "RecursiveSegmentation_release.m".<br/> Option 2.
 Type "LeWoS_RS" in Matlab workspace.
-This will call the classdef "LeWoS_RS.m".
-This classdef file defines the an interface.<br/>
+This will open up an interface by calling the classdef "LeWoS_RS.m".
+This classdef file defines the interface.<br/>
 Option 3.
 Drag "LeWoS.mlappinstall" into Matlab workspace.
 This will install a Matlab App for you. <br/> **(b) if you don't have Matlab installed, and don't want to install it:**<br/>
 Download the standalone excutable for window system from https://drive.google.com/open?id=1SvQbmRy547MX0QihyatsSaaWkGjosyFk.
 If you need an excutable for other systems, please contact me.<br/>